Dishwasher Running For Too Long? 7 Unexpected Causes and Quick Fixes!

 Cause 4: Using the Wrong Detergent – Choosing Right

-Guidelines for Choosing the Right Detergent
+Tips for Selecting the Right Detergent

 Advice for Hard Water Areas